Fox-Burger/FurStack/README.md

 * Constants are not stored in memory of it's virtual machine.
 They are compiled to definitions.
 * Yes, you can do weird stuff with the variable pointer.
 * `bye` keyword is optional.
 * There must be only one main function, either in your program, or the program to which is imported.
-The compiler will to complain, but the assembler will.
+The compiler won't complain, but the assembler will.
 * The language is still work in progress, so some things might change.
 * Assembled programs are in fact text files.
 The reason this is a thing, is because I wanted to use it with circuit simulator.
 * If you wonder why the name is FurStack, just know it has something to do with furries.